Google to stop using Apple tool to track iPhone users, avoiding new pop-up warning | Technology

 Google to stop using Apple tool to track iPhone users, avoiding new pop-up warning

-Though Google is developing alternatives for clients, they may not be immediately ready, it said.
 Google added that clients can use its software regardless of whether they show the pop-up and obtain the necessary consent, and it is not making any recommendations on what they should do.
+Apple said apps not using IDFA still are required to seek user permission if they show and measure ads based on data acquired from other companies.

 "Apple has made it clear that if we don't use Apple's prompt that they will block Facebook from the App Store, which would only further harm the people and businesses that rely on our services every month," it said.